HolidayChang/deCYPher2D6/README.md

-＃＃The project is compatible with Python 3.6 and above.
+## The project is compatible with Python 3.6 and above.

 ```bash
 git clone https://github.com/HolidayChang/deCYPher2D6.git